-The University of Texas at Arlington is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award baccalaureate, masterís and doctoral degrees.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation status of The University of Texas at Arlington.
+The University of Texas at Arlington is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (1866 Southern Lane, Decatur, Georgia, 30033-4097; telephone 404-679-4501) to award bachelor's, master's and doctoral degrees.

-Inquiries concerning the application of this policy and complaints of discrimination should be directed to the Office of Equal Opportunity and Affirmative Action, 710 S. Davis Drive, Office and Classroom Building (OCB), 817.272.2106, Fax: 817.272.5806.
+Inquiries concerning the application of this policy and complaints of discrimination should be directed to the Office of Equal Opportunity and Affirmative Action, 710 S. Davis Drive, Office and Classroom Building (OCB), 817-272-2106.
 E-mail: firstname.lastname@example.org.
-For policy and additional information visit Web site: www.uta.edu/eoaa.
+Web site: www.uta.edu/eoaa/.

 Sexual harassment includes, but is not limited to, unwelcome sexual advances, requests for sexual favors, insults, sexual threats, innuendoes and other verbal or physical conduct of a sexual nature under circumstances where: 1) submission to such conduct is made either explicitly or implicitly a term or condition of employment (or a student's status in a course, program or activity); 2) submission to or rejection of such conduct by an employee is used as a basis for employment decisions affecting the individual (or in the case of a student, it is used as a basis for academic or other decisions affecting a student); or 3) such conduct has the purpose or effect of unreasonably interfering with the individual's employment (or the student's educational experience), or of creating an intimidating, hostile or offensive academic environment.

-Inappropriate sexual behavior should be reported to the Office of Equal Opportunity and Affirmative Action, 710 S. Davis Drive, Office and Classroom Building (OCB), 817.272.2106, Fax 817.272.5806.
+Inappropriate sexual behavior should be reported to the Office of Equal Opportunity and Affirmative Action, 710 S. Davis Drive, Office and Classroom Building (OCB), 817-272-2106.
 E-mail: email@example.com.
-For policy and additional information visit Web site: www.uta.edu/eoaa.
+Web site: www.uta.edu/eoaa/.

-UTA/Fort Worth strives to serve the Tarrant County region with excellence in accessible, state-of-the-art, and affordable higher education.
+The mission of UTA/Fort Worth is to be the state university that serves the Tarrant County region with excellence in accessible, state-of-the-art and affordable higher education.
 UTA/Fort Worth is committed to:

-UTA/Fort Worth is conveniently located 10 minutes east of downtown Fort Worth.
-The campus is situated between Randol Mill and Trinity Blvd., just west of East Loop 820, north of I-30, and South of 121.
-The address is 7300 Jack Newell Blvd.
-S., Fort Worth, TX 76118.
+UTA/Fort Worth is conveniently 10 minutes east of downtown Fort Worth.
+The campus is located off the Randol Mill Exit of Loop 820, just north of the I-30/Loop 820 interchange.
 An abundance of parking is available.
-Please access UTA/Fort Worth's Web site, http://utafw.uta.edu, for more information.
-The main information phone number is 817.272.5988.
+Please access UTA/Fort Worth's Web site, http://uta-fortworth.uta.edu, for more information.
+The main information phone number is 817-272-5988.

 Launched in May 1998, the UT TeleCampus is a service-driven central support system for online education initiatives among the 15 U.T.
 System institutions.
-Students may complete online courses and degree programs entirely at a distance that meet the same high-quality academic standards as their on-site equivalents.
+Students may complete online courses and degree programs entirely at a distance and meet the same high-quality academic standards as their on-site equivalents.
 The UT TeleCampus provides extensive student services in addition to online learning opportunities.
-These include 24/7/365 technical support, digital library and online academic support.
-Several of the degree programs offered via the UT TeleCampus are collaborative with multiple UT campuses offering courses toward a single degree.
-To learn more about online collaborative programs and to view course offerings and descriptions please link to the UT TeleCampus at www.telecampus.utsystem.edu.